-At one time, woolen blankets were found in every home, but today, the majority of our bed linens are woven of cotton or acrylic fibers which are fairly easy to care for and can be machine washed without worry.
+At one time, woolen blankets were found in every home, but today, the majority of our bed linens are woven of cotton or acrylic fibers that are fairly easy to care for and can be machine washed without worry.

-Just because the care for wool is a little more involved than easy-to-care-for fabrics, do not let that deter you from owning or inheriting pure wool blankets because they're not that hard to care for and they will keep you very warm on a cold night.
+Just because the care for wool is a little more involved than easy-to-care-for fabrics, do not let that deter you from owning or inheriting pure wool blankets, though, because they're not too difficult to care for and will keep you very warm on a cold night.
 Just a few tips on caring and storing is all you need to know to enjoy these warm covers.

 Garment Fabric Care Labels

 Clothing and blankets usually have an attached fabric care label which will denote the type of fabrics present in the garment and how to care for them.
 For best results, always follow the manufacturer's recommended care instructions.
 Dry-clean garments should only be laundered by professional dry cleaners.
 In the absence of washing instructions, follow these general guidelines for washing woolen items.

 The rule of thumb for all pure wool clothing and blankets is to always wash in cold water and gently wring or use a delicate (washer) cycle and low-action washer spin.
 A hand-wash cycle is also a good choice.
 It's no longer necessary to hand-wash many woolen items, as most washers now have a delicate agitation cycle accompanied by a low spin.

 Heat can and usually does shrink woolens, reducing them in size and ruining their appearance.
 It can also affect how a garment drapes.
 Cold water and gentle washing will help keep your woolens in good condition.
 It is why a dryer, regardless if it has an enhanced gentle or a tumble dry setting, is not recommended.

 Although you can use regular laundry detergents for your woolen washing, specially formulated gentle detergents like Zero® by Woolite® Fabric Wash will further protect and keep your delicates and woolen blankets looking terrific.